Gregg Parini

-Joseph Gregg Parini (born August 24, 1960) is a former American competitive swimmer for Kenyon College who served as a swim coach for Denison University beginning in 1987.
-As of 2025, he had led Denison's men's and women's teams to seven National Collegiate Athletic Association (NCAA) Division III championships, seventeen second-place NCAA finishes, and just over fifty seasons with the men's or women's teams rated nationally in the top ten.
+Joseph Gregg Parini (born August 24, 1960) is an American former competitive swimmer for Kenyon College who served as a swim coach for Denison University beginning in 1987.
+As of 2025, he had led Denison's men's and women's teams to seven National Collegiate Athletic Association (NCAA) Division III championships, seventeen second-place NCAA finishes, and 39 years with the men's or women's teams rated nationally in the top ten.

 Early life

-Parini was born August 24, 1960, to Mr. and Mrs. Joseph Parini.
+Parini was born August 24, 1960, to Mr. and Mrs. Joseph A. Parini.
 He grew up in Grand Rapids, Michigan, and attended Michigan's East Grand Rapids High School where he graduated in 1978.
 Swimming for East Grand Rapids, at the O-K Red Swimming Championships in March 1977, he won the 200 Medley Relay in a conference record time of 1:43.303, and placed second in both the 200 Individual Medley, and the 100 backstroke.
 By 1979, as a strong multi-stroke competitor, he held the conference record for the 200 IM with a time of 2:05.9.
 Swimming for East Grand Rapids at the Detroit News Invitational Swim Meet in February, 1978, Parini's relay team placed first in the 200 yard Medley Relay.
 In 1977 Parini's 200-yard East Grand Rapids Medley Relay team held the fastest time in the region with a 1:42.3.